-We begin this report by introducing our approach in Section 2, then turn to our representational framework for modeling device structure and behavior in Section 3.
-Following this, Section 4 discusses our method for making model-based predictions using this framework, while Section 5 illustrates our system's fault detection and diagnosis capabilities.
-Given this background, Section 6 presents the graphical interface that gives users access to all monitoring functionality.
-We bring these capabilities together in Section 6.5, by walking through a scenario corresponding to an existing fault in the Space Station's electric power system.

-In addition to building a monitoring system, we conducted an experiment aimed at evaluating its ability to support diagnostic reasoning in non-expert users.
-Section 7 discusses this experiment, together with our initial results.
-We conclude this report by placing our work on human-centered monitoring in the context of related efforts in Section 8, and by summarizing the contributions and limitations of this research in Section 9.
+We begin by introducing our approach in Section 2, then turn to our representational framework for modeling device structure and behavior in Section 3.
+After this, Section 4 discusses our method for making model-based predictions using this framework, while Section 5 illustrates our system's fault detection and diagnosis capabilities.
+Given this background, Section 6 presents the graphical interface that gives users access to this monitoring functionality, including a sample scenario that corresponds to an existing fault in the Space Station's electric power system.
+In Section 7, we describe an experiment designed to to evaluate the system's ability to support diagnostic reasoning in non-expert users.
+We conclude by placing our work on human-centered monitoring in the context of related efforts, in Section 8, and summarizing the contributions and limitations of our approach, in Section 9.

-2 An Overview of our Approach
+2. Overview of the Approach

 Our approach to monitoring is straightforward.
 In abstract terms, it detects faults by comparing observations against the predictions of a device model and signaling an alert whenever a significant discrepancy occurs.
-Because we have gone to some length to construct accurate models, both manually and via a machine learning technique [3], we can attribute alerts to a fault in the device as opposed to a fault in the model.
+Because we have gone to some length to construct accurate models, both manually and via machine learning [3], we can attribute alerts to a fault in the device as opposed to a fault in the model.
 In addition, because we establish a close correspondence between the structure of the model and the structure of the device, we can localize a problem within the device by associating it with a specific component, subcomponent, property, and behavior within the device model.

-In more detail, we model devices as hierarchical collections of systems, where each system is composed of processes which act on variables that may belong to further subsystems.
+In more detail, we characterize devices as hierarchical collections of systems, where each system is composed of processes which act on variables that may belong to further subsystems.
 Each process contains activation conditions and equations that express causal influences among variables and, since the mathematics supports both algebraic and differential equations, the model makes numeric predictions over time.
-Our modeling discipline associates device components with systems, device subcomponents with subsystems, device state with variables, and device behaviors with processes.
-Thus, processes are analogous to the modes of modelbased diagnostic techniques1 and, as the activation conditions gate behaviors, they capture qualitative transitions among modes.
+Our modeling discipline associates device components with systems, device subcomponents with subsystems, device states with variables, and device behaviors with processes.
+Thus, sets of processes are analogous to the modes of model-based diagnostic techniques and, as the activation conditions gate behaviors, they capture qualitative transitions among modes.